dashed-slug/wallets/readme.txt

 If your coin is an ERC-20 token then there is no support for that at the moment.

-= Are you available for custom development work? =

-Unfortunately I do not undertake custom projects.
-If you have an idea about a cool extension then please let me know about it.
-If it is a good fit for the project, it will be added to the backlog.
-When implemented, It will be available either to all users for free, or for dashed-slug premium members.

 = Can I use an exchange to facilitate cryptocurrency trading on top of this plugin? =

 Yes, an [Exchange extension](https://www.dashed-slug.net/cryptocurrency-exchange-plugin-wordpress/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) is now available to premium dashed-slug members.
 The relevant blog post announcement [is here](https://www.dashed-slug.net/cryptocurrency-exchange-plugin-wordpress/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).